 Wander Through Merrion Square in November

-Merrion Square offers a peaceful retreat in November, with its historic Georgian architecture and lush gardens.
+Merrion Square offers a peaceful retreat in Dublin in November, with its historic Georgian architecture and lush gardens.
 Its vibrant autumn foliage and well-maintained lawns provide a serene atmosphere for a stroll.
 Highlights include the Oscar Wilde Memorial, showcasing colorful mosaics and quotes from the famous writer.

 Join a unique and fun 1-hour city tour of Dublin, which includes a stop at Merrion Square.
 This tour allows you to explore Dublin’s rich history while enjoying the charm of its Georgian squares.
 November’s crisp air makes it an ideal time to discover Dublin’s highlights, including this iconic park.